Pet Photographer: Create a Data Filtering Module

 }

-Once you’ve written your filter module, compile the executable that runs your module when executed.
+Once you’ve written your filter module, compile your module into a single executable that runs your module when executed.

 Note the absolute path to your module’s executable for use in the next section.